 If you’re considering surrogacy, chances are, one of your first worries is the cost.
-Surrogacy is legendarily costly, and with tabloids advertising million dollar surrogates, the fear of the financial requirements of surrogacy can scare many people off.
+Surrogacy is legendarily costly, and with tabloids featuring stories of million dollar surrogates with celebrity clientele, the fear of the financial requirements of surrogacy can scare many people off.
 On top of that, many agencies are seemingly unwilling to give you a firm number for how much your experience will cost.
 It all adds up to a lot of fear and anxiety, when in reality, that’s the last thing that we want you to be feeling.

 So let’s break it down.